benmathews/SLCKubernetesPresentation/codefreshPresentation.md

 # Post Deployment

-Anyone that has worked with kubernetes and helm knows that jut running some commands doesn't always have the result you were expecting.
+Anyone that has worked with kubernetes and helm knows that just running some commands doesn't always have the result you were expecting.
 We have quite a few tools at our disposal for verifying our deployments and we'll be coving the major ones.
 However, a few things to note:

 - bugs are inevitable
 - expect things to break